 In regards to cooling the blades, here’s a quick Andis video on that:

-The T Edjer is a situational pick, but you shouldn’t underestimate it.
+This Andis T Edjer review is telling us that the T Edjer is a situational pick, but you shouldn’t underestimate it.
 If you need more delicate tasks done – such as shaping around the ears, general touch ups or fine mustache work, go for it.